spideyclick/ConfigManager/README.md

 2. Start identifying configurations that:
   - you would like to change when deploying (testing, production, other environments) OR
-  - are secrets you'd prefer not to store in plain text (Vault plugin coming soon!)
+  - are secrets you'd prefer not to store in plain text (with the help of a plugin like Vault)
 3. Create a couple INI files in your project's root directory: defaultConfig.ini and config.ini.
   - Add `config.ini` to your `.gitignore` file. `config.ini` should NOT be tracked by git!
 You want to keep your configurations separate from your project.
   - `defaultConfig.ini` SHOULD be added to your project in git, and it should be a generic representation of what someone may want to put into the config file.
 It should contain all the groups and keys the `config.ini` file has, but with either empty or example values entered.